 NOTE: FT is supported on the Xeon E5-26xx CPUs but at the time of writing VMware’s SiteSurvey tool hasn’t been updated so will erroneously report it’s not supported.
 Given that the web client is the way forward it’s quite possible SiteSurvey won’t be updated in its current VI client format.

-It might sound crazy expensive but it’s less than an extra level MacBookPro with anti-glare screen which makes it sound more reasonable (to me at least).
+It might sound crazy expensive but it’s less than a MacBookPro with anti-glare screen which makes it sound more reasonable (to me at least).
 If it helps my career over four years it seems like a good investment.
 Compared to a single Baby Dragon II it’s more expensive and larger (ATX vs micro-ATX) but if you’re considering two Baby Dragons it’s a closer call – it costs slightly less, has less compute (no hyperthreading and a lower core MHz) but more memory scalability (although you’ll need RDIMMs), SAS support, and a slightly smaller footprint.
 With two Baby Dragons however you have more flexibility as you have two physical instances of ESXi – no nesting and a ‘proper’ cluster is quite compelling.
 Two servers is also better for experimenting with other technologies (hypervisors which may not work nested) etc but I went with my ‘vHydra’ because I had a case, power supply, and some RDIMM’s which I could reuse (which the Baby Dragon wouldn’t accept) – your circumstances may vary.

 |Baby dragon II||The vHydra|